 Antitrust Violation Investigations Demand Proactive Response

-Dan Guthrie understands how federal investigations are prepared and will work swiftly to protect your reputation and avoid an indictment.
+Attorney Dan C. Guthrie Jr. from Law Offices of Dan C. Guthrie, Jr., understands how federal investigations are prepared and will act quickly to protect your reputation and avoid an indictment.

-If you’re under investigation, he will work for YOU.
-He is keenly aware of the necessity for employees of a company to have legal representation that is truly independent from the company’s representation in order to fully protect their rights.
+If you’re under investigation, he will work for you.
+He is keenly aware of the necessity for company employees to have legal representation that is truly independent of the company’s representation to fully protect their rights.

 Under the Sherman Antitrust Act, price fixing and market allocations are illegal.
 Competitors must not collude to determine the cost of products in a way that harms the public.
-The courts view price fixing as either “illegal per se” — when competitors conspire to charge higher prices — or when suppliers and manufacturers conspire “vertically” to raise costs to consumers.
+The courts view price fixing as either “illegal per se” – when competitors conspire to charge higher prices – or when suppliers and manufacturers conspire “vertically” to raise consumer costs.

 If the Antitrust Division of the Department of Justice believes that a decision to raise prices is the result of an agreement with a competitor to do so, the burden to prove otherwise falls on the defendant in order to prevent an indictment and the enormous damage caused by it to a person’s or company’s reputation.